Color Picker

 What is the difference between HSL and HSV?

 Both use Hue and Saturation.
 HSL uses Lightness where 100% is always white.
 HSV uses Value where 100% is the pure color at full brightness.
-HSV is more common in design software; HSL is more common in CSS.
+HSV is more common in design software like Photoshop; HSL is more common in CSS.

 How do I get color harmonies?